tarantool/metrics/doc/monitoring/metrics_reference.rst

                 which has the following possible values:

                 *   ``total``
-                    Trackers are allocated in total (in bytes).
+                    Trackers of all current transactions are allocated in total (in bytes).
                 *   ``average``
                     Average for all current transactions (total memory bytes / number of transactions).
                 *   ``max``